Certified Threat Intelligence Analyst CTIA

 Unit 4:

-• Frameworks for implementing threat intelligence in incident response plans.
+• Standards for threat intelligence exchange.

 Unit 5: